-I Must Garden's Mole and Vole Repellent (Granular & Liquid) work by creating an undesirable environment for moles, voles and gophers.
-It safely and effectively coats their food sources and saturates the surrounding areas, making it taste and smell unpleasant, forcing them to relocate.
+I Must Garden Mole and Vole Repellent (Granular & Liquid) works by creating an undesirable environment for moles, voles, and gophers.
+It safely and effectively coats their food sources and saturates the surrounding areas, making them taste and smell unpleasant, forcing them to relocate.

 Discovery of Mole or Vole damage

 In cases, homeowners unfortunately do not realize the extent of a most mole and vole infestation until the damage is widespread.
 Mole damage can ruin a beautiful yard with dirt mounds, raised tunnels, and patches of dying grass, all of which can lead to unsightly bald spots.
 Voles can literally destroy a plant overnight with their voracious appetites.
 The most common signs of vole damage are lopsided plants that can no longer stand upright because their roots have been completely eaten away.
 Equally frustrating are plants that disappear into a hole in the ground.